KateWood/react/01_what_is_react/readme.md

 ### JSX
 JSX is a JavaScript extension that adds XML syntax to JavaScript.
 This allows us to return HTML (views) inside our JavaScript code.

-Browsers do not run JSX natively, so we need to transpile with [Babel](https://babeljs.io/).
+Browsers do not run JSX natively, so we need to transpile our code with [Babel](https://babeljs.io/).

 ### Virtual DOM